 I recently had conversations on this topic with professionals in each of the fields of public relations and marketing; Jennifer R Hudson, president of ThinkBeyond Public Relations in Florida and 2020 president of the Greater Fort Lauderdale chapter of the Public Relations Society of America (PRSA), Donovan Neale-May, executive director at the CMO Council in the US, and Dr Conor Carroll, lecturer in marketing at the Department of Management and Marketing at the University of Limerick in Ireland.

 We discussed the many issues around this topic including why there is a disconnect between the two disciplines and where we can find some common ground.
-Is public relations a grey area in a multicoloured marketing world, or can it be as black and white as how can they both best serve an organisation and its objectives?
+Is public relations a grey area in a multicolored marketing world, or can it be as black and white as how can they both best serve an organization and its objectives?